um-grex/grex-docs/content/english/running-jobs/using-localdisks.md

 {{< /highlight >}}

-> Note: If possible for a given software, it is advisable to direct output and checkpoint files to the parallel filesystem (e.g., /project).
+> __Note:__ If possible, for a given software, it is advisable to direct output and checkpoint files to the parallel filesystem (e.g., /project).
 In case of job interruption (due to hardware failure or walltime expiration), data on the local disk will be lost.

 ## External links

 * Alliance user documentation on [Using node local storage](https://docs.alliancecan.ca/wiki/Using_node-local_storage)

 <!-- {{< treeview display="tree" />}} -->